-Shaya is part of the firm’s commercial and civil litigation team.
+Shaya is Of Counsel to the firm and work’s on legal matters in the firm’s commercial and civil litigation division.
 In this role, Shaya focuses on complex commercial and other civil litigation matters representing both corporations and individuals on issues ranging from real property disputes, breach of contract, and other business torts such as non-compete/non-solicitation conflicts.
 Shaya also focuses his practice on alternative finance and factoring businesses as well as judgment enforcement.

 Before law school, Shaya acted as the head paralegal for a boutique litigation firm in New York City at which Mr. Tamir was named partner.
 As the head paralegal, Shaya worked with a team of lawyers and paralegals on cases in both state and federal courts ranging from Copyright and Trademark infringement cases to breach of contract cases.
 In this role, Shaya second sat on trials and depositions in both state and federal court.